• Free shipping on all orders

 Learn more »

-It behoves dog owners to read what ingredients are in their diets.
+It behooves dog owners to read what ingredients are in their diets.
 Some diets, especially those that are grain-free and contain legumes and peas, might carry health risks in some breeds.
 While you may often see it in cat products, you may not see fish or seafood for canines nearly as much.
 It’s not that your pup won’t eat it.
 The pungent smell will likely attract its attention.
 However, you may wonder whether fish meal is safe for your dog.

 The answer is yes.
 It’s also quite nutritious for dogs.